emoye7246/Mock-Shopping-Page/README.md

 Routing: React Router for navigation

-API: Fetching product data from a backend or public API
+API: Fetching product data from a public API

 Styling: Tailwind CSS for modern UI/UX